collectionspace/Tools/devops/monitor/README.md

 Several scripts useful for monitoring webapps, both Legacy and Django

-These scripts all run out of ~/monitor, and currently ~ is app_webapps
+These scripts all run out of ~/monitor, and currently ~ is app_webapps.

 The scripts: